r-dbi/adbc/README.md

 ```
 # install.packages("devtools")
-devtools::install_github(c("r-dbi/DBI", "r-dbi/RKazam"))
+devtools::install_github(c("r-dbi/DBI", "r-dbi/adbc"))
 ```

 ---

-Please note that the 'RKazam' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the 'adbc' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.